RohanVashisht1234/carbonizer/README.md

 # Welcome to Carbonizer

-## This is a syntax highlighter for the Carbon programming lanugage. for sublime text and vscode
+## This is a syntax highlighter for the Carbon programming lanugage. for vscode